Jean Templeton Ward: Personal life

 Ward was an "accomplished horsewoman... excellent musician" and fluent in several languages including German and Italian.
 In 1912, Sir John paid £10,000 for Dudley House, a 44,000 square foot London townhouse that was built for his ancestor, the 6th Baron Ward.
 The house, where the Wards hosted the King and Queen in 1914, was bombed during the War.
 The Wards also had a country estate, known as Chilton, in Hungerford, Berkshire.
-For her charitable work during World War II, Lady Ward was made a Commander of the British Empire and was a Dame of the Order of St. John of Jerusalem.
+For her charitable work during World War II, Lady Ward was made a Commander of the British Empire and a Dame of the Order of Saint John.

 Sir John died at their home, Dudley House in London, on 2 December 1938.
 Lady Ward died in May 1962.